 Trainers often find themselves challenged by the Chihuahua’s tendency to be possessive and territorial.
 Their loyalty to their owners can make them wary of outsiders, including trainers, which complicates efforts to establish a rapport.

-Furthermore, Chihuahuas are notorious for their vocal nature.
-They are quick to express their displeasure, and this vocalization can disrupt training sessions.
-Trainers must be prepared to approach Chihuahuas with patience and a sense of humor.
+Chihuahuas are quick to express their displeasure, and this vocalization can disrupt training sessions.
 The combination of a big personality in a small package makes Chihuahuas a breed that many trainers choose to avoid, despite their popularity as companion animals.

 7. Weimaraner